easoncxz/homebrew-automation/README.md

 To use either the Gem as a library or as a CLI, install it via Gem:

-    gem install homebrew_automation -v 0.0.4
+    gem install homebrew_automation

-Note: Since I have no plans to keep the API nor CLI stable, please specify the Gem version.
+Note: Since I don't plan to put in any effort to keep the API nor CLI stable, please take note of which version of this Gem you are depending on, and stick to it. `gem install homebrew_automation -v some-version`.

 A one-off run to deploy pre-built binaries of a new version of your app (e.g. `easoncxz/app`) to users of your Tap: